WHAT IS RICKETS?

 Rickets is a childhood bone disorder caused by a deficiency of vitamin D and hence calcium.
 Rickets can often lead to softening and weakening of your bones.
 The skeletal deformities associated with rickets are due to poor mineralization of calcium and phosphate.

-- Having low vitamin D and calcium diet
+- Having a low vitamin D and calcium diet

 - Premature birth or totally breastfed babies